 Prioritize your creative habits

 So I swapped out that TV time and started working on things I had been putting off for a long time.
 I found myself now spending time painting, learning new art skills, scrapbooking, working on new Pinterest projects, and organizing my craft supplies.
 It made me happy to get back into being creative.
 And you’ll never guess… I didn’t end up missing the mindless TV time I was wasting!

 That little bit of time I carved out of each day, no matter how quick, has helped revive the creative spirit that I missed.
 I may not be churning out projects or trying elaborate Pinterest projects like I used to, but I’m accomplishing things that I have been wanting to try for a long time.

 I want to know more about your struggles with crafting and how you overcame them.
 Maybe you haven’t yet and this post will inspire you to make the time to be creative.
+Or maybe you need a little bit of inspiration on ways you can bring creativity back into your life.
 We all need that little push and reminder that life comes in seasons and schedules change, but it is always up to us to prioritize our passions in our daily lives.